Need Assistance?

 Track: Spa Francorchamps Circuit

-- 4 Nights stay in a superior 4 star hotel in Brussels from the 25th July 2024
+- 4 Nights stay in the 5* Stanhope Hotel Brussels from the 24th July 2025

 - Buffet breakfast daily

-- Weekend Grandstand Tickets 3-Day Silver 4 Grandstand Race Ticket
+- Weekend Grandstand Tickets Weekend Combes Grandstand race ticket

 - Return circuit transfers for Saturday and Sunday